MiddleFork/websockets/readme.md

 account ids 1-5, so enter a value of 1-5 in the account field and press 'Start'.

-4. Start the simulator by opening a browser to `http://localhost:3700/simulator.html`.
+4. Start the simulator by either starting it up as a node process `node simulator.js` or by opening a browser to `http://localhost:3700/simulator.html`.
 Then press the "Start" button.